JoshuaOhYQ/etc2073/docs/Chapter1.md

-# Chapter 1: First Order Logic and Expert Systems
+# First Order Logic and Expert Systems

 ## What is Logic ?!?!